 Upon main engine shut down, the ventilation system switches to the Quiet Run Mode that cools the engine room with the exhaust and intake fan(s) running at a user specified fixed speed.
-Once the temperature is below the user specified temperature has been reached, the fan(s) will stop thermostatically, lowering noise and electrical load levels.
+Once the temperature is below the user specified temperature, the fan(s) will stop thermostatically, lowering noise and electrical load levels.